cardinalcss/cardinalcss/README.md

 Cardinal is a barebones, “mobile-first” CSS framework with some useful default styles, scalable typography, and a simple responsive grid system.

-**Beware:** this is a work in progress.
-It’s pre-alpha nonsense, but feel free to help out, or watch the progress on [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/803361).
+Watch the progress for this project on [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/803361).

 ## Introduction